radius-project/blog/radblog/content/posts/2025/radius-resource-types-ai/index.md

 Imagine you're a developer tasked with building an AI-powered application.
 You start with Azure OpenAI, write your application code, configure authentication, and deploy successfully.
 Three months later, your organization decides to migrate to use another model like Anthropic's Claude for better results or for cost optimization.
 Suddenly, you're facing weeks of refactoring, reconfiguring authentication, and testing across environments.

 This scenario plays out daily in organizations embracing AI.
-The rapid evolution of AI services means today's technical decisions may not align with tomorrow's business requirements.
+The rapid evolution of AI services means today's technical decisions may not align with tomorrow's AI capabilities.
 Developers need applications that can adapt to changing AI providers and models without requiring extensive rewrites.
 Platform teams need solutions that provide governance and standardization while maintaining flexibility.

 The challenge isn't just technical—it's architectural.
-How do you build AI applications that remain portable across clouds while providing developers with a consistent, simple interface?
+How do you build AI applications that remain loosely couple with the model and model provider while providing developers with a consistent, simple interface?

 ## The Application Contract: Separating What from How